craftingcity/RollHighOrDie/Core Rules/Character Rules/Combat Laws/Action Economy/Actions During Encounters.md

 ##### Round
 Throughout RHoD, time is measured in different ways.
 A [[#Round]] is six seconds.
 It likely took you more than a few [[#Round]]s to read this page, let alone this chapter.

-During each [[#Round]] of *Initiative*, each character's in the scene is restricted to this six second window, during which time, they will take a number of mechanical [[#Actions]].
+During each [[#Round]] of *Initiative*, each character in the scene is restricted to a six second window of time during which they will take a number of mechanical [[#Actions]].

 ## Actions
-Actions, mechanically, are the game actions a character takes during their turn.
+Actions, mechanically, are the [[Features]], [[Traits]], or [[Generic Actions]] a character uses during their turn.
 A character spends Action Points (AP) to take those actions.

-A number of Actions are available to all characters, known as [[Generic Actions]], but the large portion of Actions a given character can use come from their chosen [[Features]] and [[Traits]].

 During *Initiative*, at the beginning of a character's turn, they gain a number of Action Points equal to half their Dexterity Score.
-A character may take as many [[#Actions]] as they can pay for until they take an Action that Ends their Turn or they voluntarily do so.
+A character may take as many [[#Actions]] as they can pay for on their turn.

 At the End of a character's turn, any remaining Action Points are lost.
 A character may not spend Action Points during another character's turn.